A tear of a cruciate ligament will represent a major injury to any patient. This multi-page Primer highlights the key issues.

 Less frequently, the ACL is injured in a contact injury, one where the knee is forcibly hyper-extended, and the other where the knee is forcibly hyper-flexed.

 Both cruciates are necessary for full stability of the knee.
-If the tibia is pulled forwards the ACL takes the strain.
-If the tibia is pulled backwards the PCL takes the strain.
+If the tibia is forced forwards the ACL takes the strain.
+If the tibia is forced backwards the PCL takes the strain.

 Early indicators of a cruciate tear